Will I tumble down the hill?

 Yes, you can use our go-pro during your ride at Denmark Thrills, it is completely FREE of charge and liability, if for some reason, it breaks during your ride.
 We will even edit your clip for you and upload it to a social media platform of your choice.
 Facebook, Instagram, Tiktok or YouTube or else send it directly to you through Facebook messenger, or Instagram messages.
 This is a complimentary service for all participants who choose it.

 No they are two different names for the same thing.
 Globeriding is the industry term, for many different ways in which you can ride a globe, also known as a Zorb ball.
 Hydro-orbing, is what we call Globeriding whilst on a track, with water inside the ball with you.

 Do I run around inside the ball to operate it?

 No, there is only one rule when you globeride....that is 'No standing In the ball at any time'.

 Can we have 3 people inside the ball at one time?

-Yes you can on the Downhill Dash and Mally Bull bend, whilst within the weight restriction limits.
+Yes you can have three children on the Downhill Dash and Mally Bull bend, whilst within the weight restriction limits.
 NO, you can only have maximum of 2 participants globeriding on The Mountain Run.